 Select the price ranges you would be willing to pay within

 Which times would you prefer your tutor to be free at?

 I have been a tutor for 3 and half years with all ages ranges from 4-16 years olds.
 I have a passion of teaching for a brighter future for the individuals.

-Highly experienced tutor and undergraduate at University of Westminster
+Dedicated tutor and undergraduate at University of Birmingham

 Dedicated tutor and undergraduate at Goldsmiths, University of London

 Studies and exams can be stressful, having just graduated from BSc Computer Science in 2020 - i understand that too.
 There’s alot of pressure to meet grade boundaries and targets for students - this is where i come in.
 My job is to use my experience to help you enjoy what you’re learning, whilst you try hard to meet your targets.
 Knowledge is power and even more so when you like what you learn.